SebMay99/modified_stability_scale_estimation/README.md

 - Decrease alpha parameter (only for vertical/horizontal waypoint flight): Button LZ

 ##### 8. Scale estimation:
 Make sure ORB-SLAM 2 is running and is already producing a pose estimate.
-You can check how the Pose Z position values change to determine if the SLAM system had a correct initialization.
+You can check how the pose Z position values change to determine if the SLAM system had a correct initialization.

 Then when the drone is on the ground follow these steps:
 - Press RB to set the SLAM ground level.